AlbertKloster/ChuckNorrisCipherEncoder-Kotlin-/README.md

-# Stage 4/5: Try to understand it
+# Stage 5/5: Cooler than Chuck Norris
 ## Description
-In this stage, you will write a decoder for a cipher.
-You need to transform the encrypted message into its original format.
+Let's finish our encryption-decryption software by adding a simple user interface.
+The program asks the user for the desired option (encode/decode/exit), performs it, and all that in a loop until the user wants to finish.

 ## Objectives
-Your program receives a string of zeros and spaces and converts it to readable text.
-You must parse the string to the blocks of zeroes and decode the message the same way as in previous stages but in reversed order.

-For example, your program receives ```0 0 00 0000 0 000 00 0000 0 00```.
-You can split blocks of zeros and group those blocks by two.
-Then you need to decode these blocks like in the previous stage:

-- `0 0 is 1`
-- `00 0000 is 0000`
-- `0 000 is 111`
-- `00 0000 is 0000`
-- `0 00 is 11`

-Concatenation of the lines above gives us `10000111000011`.

-After that, you need to split the result into blocks of seven symbols (binary form) and convert these blocks to characters.
-In this case, splitting `10000111000011` by seven symbols gives us two characters — `1000011 1000011` , convert them into characters and the result will be `CC` (`C` is `1000011`).

 In this stage, your program should:

-Read a string from a console.
-The input contains a single line of spaces and 0 characters.
-Print The result: line, followed by a line with a decoded message.
-The `Integer.parseInt()` method might be useful at this stage.
+1. Ask users what they want to do, encode a string, decode a string or quit the program with `Please input operation (encode/decode/exit):`
+2. If user inputs `encode` as the desired operation, the program should print `Input string:` to the output, read a line and output two lines — `Encoded string:` followed by the encoded string;
+3. If user inputs `decode` as the desired operation, the program should print `Input encoded string:` to the output, read a line and output two lines — `Decoded string:` followed by the actual decoded string;
+4. If user inputs `exit` as the desired operation, the program should say `Bye!` and finish its execution.

+The program should be looped to terminate only if the user inputs `exit` as an operation.
+Otherwise, it should continue asking users `Please input operation (encode/decode/exit):` after each iteration.

+Also, let's prevent some incorrect input.

+1. If the user misspells the operation name, the program should print out `There is no '<input>' operation`
+2. If the user provided an incorrect encoded message as input to decode, the program should print out appropriate feedback containing `not valid` substring

+List of not valid encoded messages:

+- The encoded message includes characters other than 0 or spaces;
+- The first block of each sequence is not 0 or 00;
+- The number of blocks is odd;
+- The length of the decoded binary string is not a multiple of 7.
 ## Examples
-The greater-than symbol followed by a space (```>``` ) represents the user input.
+The greater-than symbol followed by a space (`> `) represents the user input.
 Note that it's not part of the input.

 ### Example 1:
 ```
+Please input operation (encode/decode/exit):
+> encode
+Input string:
+> Hey!
+Encoded string:
+0 0 00 00 0 0 00 000 0 00 00 00 0 0 00 0 0 00000 00 00 0 0 00 0 0 0 00 0000 0 0

+Please input operation (encode/decode/exit):
+> decode
 Input encoded string:
-> 0 0 00 0000 0 000 00 0000 0 00
+> 0 0 00 00 0 0 00 000 0 00 00 00 0 0 00 0 0 00000 00 00 0 0 00 0 0 0 00 0000 0 0

-The result:
-CC
+Decoded string:
+Hey!

+Please input operation (encode/decode/exit):
+> exit
+Bye!
 ```
 ### Example 2:
 ```
+Please input operation (encode/decode/exit):
+> smile
+There is no 'smile' operation

+Please input operation (encode/decode/exit):
+> decode
 Input encoded string:
+> 0 0 00 00 0 0 00 000
+Decoded string:
+H

+Please input operation (encode/decode/exit):
+> decode
+Input encoded string:
+> 0 0 1 00 0 0 1 000
+Encoded string is not valid.

+Please input operation (encode/decode/exit):
+> decode
+Input encoded string:
+> 000 0 00 00 0000 0 00 000
+Encoded string is not valid.

+Please input operation (encode/decode/exit):
+> decode
+Input encoded string:
+> 0 0 00 00 0 0 00
+Encoded string is not valid.

+Please input operation (encode/decode/exit):
+> decode
+Input encoded string:
-> 0 0 00 00 0 0 00 000 0 00 00 0 0 0 00 00 0 0 00 0 0 0 00 000000 0 0000 00 000 0 00 00 00 0 00
+> 0 0 00 00 0 0 00 00

-The result:
-Hi <3
+Encoded string is not valid.

+Please input operation (encode/decode/exit):
+> exit
+Bye!
 ```